All Episodes

 Why is this even a story?

-And I think that's a very important thing that the power of being accused of uh of racism.
+And I think that's a very important thing that the power of being accused of racism, that has to wane.

 As I've said before, the real problem we have is a white problem.

-There were demonstrations from around the world, but in America there were riots, uh, predominantly blacks, but also of course egged on by the by the admittedly ill Antifa.
+There were demonstrations from around the world, but in America, there were riots, predominantly blacks, but also, of course, egged on by the mentally ill Antifa.

-But the uh, but you know, white people, where are the white rap riots in the wake of the uh the killing of that Ukrainian woman on the bus in uh in Charlotte?
+But white people, where are the white riots in the wake of the killing of that Ukrainian woman on the bus in Charlotte?

-Uh and the media and the politicians all said that, oh, uh, it's hot.
+And the media and the politicians all said that, oh, it's hot.

-Uh and the few handful of us in at Druidhills High School who thought independently would joke with each other.
+And the handful of us at Druid Hills High School who thought independently would joke with each other.

 Was that in the Carter Commission?

-They uh, you know, uh if if a white guy kills is said to kill a black guy in in Minneapolis in the George Floyd thing, well, that's a big thing.
+If a white guy kills, is said to kill a black guy in Minneapolis and the George Floyd thing, well, that's a big thing.

-But if uh a black guy in uh in in uh Britain goes into a uh dance school and kills three little girls, like happened last uh August in Britain.
+But if a black guy In Britain goes into a dance school and kills three little girls like happened last August in Britain.

 Yeah.

-Here Starmer went on television and made a statement, but that he was gonna track everybody down and they were going to go to jail and throw away the key and all this stuff.
+Here Stomer went on television and made a statement, but he was going to track everybody down and they were going to go to jail and throw away the key and all this stuff.

-Well, you know, it it just shows that at heart uh our our enemies also don't believe in equality.
+Well, you know, it just shows that at heart, our enemies also don't believe in equality.

-Corporate boards hire white men at fastest rate in eight years amid Trump's DEI purge.
+Corporate boards hire white men at the fastest rate in eight years amid Trump's DEI purge.

-So do you remember back in 2011, 2012 Newsweek had a cover story called The Beaching of the White Male when it came to corporate America?
+Do you remember back in 2011, 2012, Newsweek had a cover story called The Beaching of the White Male when it came to corporate America?

-I I don't remember the oracle question, but uh EI and the efforts to uh hire blacks and to lesser that women on the uh corporate boards.
+I don't remember the original question, but you all know about DEI and the efforts to hire blacks and to a lesser extent women on the corporate boards.

-Well, business week back in uh 2023, they published a story that showed that post-George Floyd, uh the SP 100 added more than 300,000 jobs, with 94% going to people of color, because they had basically said, we are here, we're our corporate America.
+Well, Business Week back in 2023, they published a story that showed that post-George Floyd, the SP 100 added more than 300,000 jobs with 94% going to people of color because they had basically said, we are here.

-We pledged over 200 billion dollars to Black Lives Matter uh and these various type causes, and we promised to give you all of these jobs.
+We're corporate America, we pledged over $200 billion to Black Lives Matter and these various type causes, and we promised to give you all of these jobs.

 And now here we are.

-We're what uh eight months in nine months into the Trump presidency, uh 2.0, and this year white men have made up a majority of new directors at the SP 500 companies for the first time since 2017, according to data for the research firm ISS Corporate.
+And this year, white men have made up a majority of new directors at the SP 500 companies for the first time since 2017, according to data from the research firm ISS Corporate.

 It's the latest stat illustrating how quickly and substantially, Sam, the Trump administration has set back diversity goals over the last few years at corporation schools and the federal government.